 - Extra nights along the trail are bookable upon request

-- Bike rental (standard trekking bike or e-Bike)
+- Bike rental (standard trekking bike, e-bike or top bike)

 - Airport transfers (upon request)